Murwillumbah railway line: Byron Bay Train

 A heritage rail shuttle service began operations in Byron Bay in December 2017.
 The section of track to the north of the town centre has been fully restored by private investment at a cost of about $300,000 per kilometre.
 Track work on the section commenced on 23 May 2016 and was completed in late November 2016.
 A two car self-propelled diesel rail car train (661/726) has been refurbished by the Lithgow State Mine Heritage Park & Railway.
 This restoration was completed in 2015.
 New platforms and a storage shed were completed in April 2017.
 The train arrived in Byron Bay on 3 November 2017.
 It was officially confirmed in early January 2017 the train would run on solar-hybrid operation, making it the world's first solar-powered train.

 On Thursday 11 January 2018, Byron Bay Railroad Company announced they had taken over 10,000 passengers on the train, just 19 days after service began.
 One year later, that number had increased to 100,000.

+Northern Rivers Rail Trail

+As of February 2026, two sections of the line have been converted into a mixed use pathway: from Murwillumbah to Crabbes Creek, and Lismore to Casino.

+The trail is used by a diverse cross-section of the community from children to old age, in all weather conditions.

-Future uses of railway
+Future

 The line is not included in the Northern Rivers Regional Transport Plan.

 Byron Line proposal

 On 25 August 2016, The Byron Line proposal was announced by Byron Shire Mayor Simon Richardson.
 The Byron Line is a proposal including the refurbishment of the rail line from Bangalow to Billinudgel for light rail or rail shuttle services to be used by the local community and tourists.
 It was to investigate construction of a rail trail beside the tracks, where practicable.
 A feasibility study on this is to be the basis for seeking State funding.
-In June 2019 the report was released, which estimated the cost of restoring the track for a hi-rail or very light-rail service and placing a mixed use path alongside it - where that was possible - at between $30 million and $60 million.
+In June 2019 the report was released, which estimated the cost of restoring the track for a hi-rail or very light-rail service and placing a mixed use path alongside it — where that was possible — at between $30 million and $60 million.